 This walk takes in the charming Karangata Lake and mainly comprises oaks, including the Mexican oaks Hackfalls is best known for, and also Sorbus aucuparia.

 This is a short walk through native bush.
-Keep an eye out for the beautiful New Zealand birdlife that call this walk home.
+Keep an eye out for the beautiful New Zealand birdlife that calls this walk home.